idgenchev/STHTTP/README.md

 STHTTP
 ======

-HTTP library for iOS based on NSURLConnection
+HTTP library for iOS 5+ and Mac OS X, based on NSURLConnection